Make Love, Not Warcraft: Production

-Collaboration
+Collaboration with Blizzard

 South Park creators Trey Parker and Matt Stone collaborated with Blizzard Entertainment to craft the machinima used in the episode.
 They stated in their commentary for the episode that they were completely shocked that the company was on board to help them out.
 The machinima scenes were created using shots of the in-game footage, and re-creation of the characters in Maya, with Blizzard Entertainment providing their own character models and computers to test with.
 Blizzard also gave the producers permission to use the alpha server of the expansion pack World of Warcraft: The Burning Crusade on which to shoot the scenes.
 Michael Morhaime, president and co-founder of Blizzard Entertainment, issued a statement over the collaboration:

 "We were excited to hear that the creators of South Park were interested in featuring World of Warcraft in the opening of their new season, and we really enjoyed collaborating with them to make this happen.
 We're looking forward to sharing the experience with our employees and our players as well when the season debuts this week."

+The griefer's design was based on Blizzard cinematics artist Joeyray Hall.
 As a reference to the episode, certain South Park Season 10 DVDs include a 14-day free trial for World of Warcraft.
-This did not affect the UK release of this season in 2009.

 Since the airing of the episode, the fictitious Sword of a Thousand Truths was featured in the World of Warcraft: The Burning Crusade beta test as a reward to the game's arena system, although it did not have the same capabilities as in the episode.

-The episode features the song "Live to Win" by KISS vocalist Paul Stanley.

 Production length

 Although the planning of the episode and data-collecting began on September 1, 2006, the actual production of the machinima was done in five "shooting" days, the first being September 20, 2006, which lasted about 3–5 hours, and the last being October 3, 2006, the day before the episode aired.
 The regular South Park animation was created simultaneously, with all the other non-machinima episodes of the series routinely finishing within 12 hours of their airing as well.

-Parker was deeply unhappy with the episode the day before its broadcast, telling to the show's producers, "I've lost it.
+Parker was deeply unhappy with the episode the day before its broadcast, telling the show's producers, "I've lost it.
 I don't know how to do this anymore."
 He begged executive producer Anne Garefino to call Comedy Central and inform them that the show would not air, remarking, "I don't want the South Park legacy to be ruined, and this show is going to ruin it, because it's so bad."
 Parker went home unable to sleep and was surprised the following day that the episode was so well received.